CongLeSolutionX/Harmonic_Atomica/Sacred_Geometry/Seed_Of_Life/Seed_of_Life_Overview.md

 ## 1. Introduction: Unveiling the Seed of Life

 The Seed of Life is a profound and ancient symbol found within the broader system of sacred geometry.
 It represents the seven days of creation, the fundamental building blocks of existence, and the divine blueprint for life itself.
 Composed of seven overlapping circles of equal size, it forms a pattern of exquisite symmetry and harmony, believed by many cultures and spiritual traditions to hold deep metaphysical significance.
-This geometric figure is not just an artistic design but is considered a visual representation of the interconnectedness of all life and the underlying order of the universe.
+This geometric figure is not just an artistic design but is considered a visual representation of the interconnectedness of all life and the underlying order of the universe[^Critchlow].
 (Critchlow, 1979; Lawlor, 1982).

 ```mermaid
 ---